Woltex

 In Cloudflare One Dashboard:

-vps-tunnel→ Save tunnel - Select your OS environment, then copy the install command - it looks like this:
+5. Select your OS environment, then copy the install command

 curl -L --output cloudflared.deb https://github.com/cloudflare/cloudflared/releases/latest/download/cloudflared-linux-amd64.deb